njordhov/docker-netlify-cli/README.md

 Building and deploying the example using the netlify-cli in docker should work on all platforms.

-However, using netlify-cli in docker to build and deploy fails on my Mac M1 while bundling edge functions.
+However, using netlify-cli in docker to build ~~and deploy~~ fails on my Mac M1 while bundling edge functions.

-Here is the output when executing `netlify deploy`:
+Here is the output when executing `netlify deploy` (NOTE: no longer failing with netlify-cli 13.1.3):

 ![image](https://user-images.githubusercontent.com/219448/224598468-dfa8aa52-ab57-4a2c-88fe-e21101781308.png)